 Charles Gerba, a microbiologist at the University of Arizona, told Forbes magazine that some areas of the plane have more germs than others.
 If you are able to choose your seat, select one that is either a middle seat or one by the window.
 Aisle seats have more germs because passengers touch them as they walk past when entering the plane or moving about the cabin.
 Gendreau said that the best seats for avoiding germs are also located in the front of the plane because there are typically better ventilation systems in this part of the aircraft.
 Gendreau even went as far to recommend first-class seats if it is within budget, as passengers are not in as close of quarters.

 The second phase of planning comes when it is time to pack.
 Disinfectant wipes, headphones, comfort items (such as pillows and blankets) and socks should all be included in your carry-on bag.
 These items will come in handy when you're trying to avoid areas that are especially germ-ridden.
 Using your own comfort items will ensure you do not get a pillow that was used by a previous traveler, for example.

 Even with these tricks, it is still possible to get sick over the holidays.
 However, CareWell Urgent Care can help you get better in no time so that you can enjoy the season.
-Book an appointment online for an even more seamless visit.
+Save your spot online for an even more seamless visit.